mayerrobert/jmurmel/README.md

   compared to the previous items

 **Status**

+At this time Murmel is a personal project, don't expect it to be an industrial strength Lisp in the near future.

 Both the language Murmel as well as the interpreter/ compiler JMurmel currently are work in progress.